tangrams/tangram-docs/pages/Tangram-Overview.md

 Tangram-JS includes an interface to the popular [Leaflet](http://leafletjs.com/) web-mapping library.
 In this way Tangram-JS is technically a Leaflet "plugin," with Leaflet handling user interaction such as clicking, zooming, and panning, and Tangram providing the content of each tile.

 Note: Tangram requires that the Leaflet map use the default "Web Mercator" Coordinate Reference System, also known as EPSG:3857.
-As this is the default, it is not necessary to specify it in the Leaflet instantiation, but here's what that would look like:
+As this is the default, it is not necessary to specify it in the Leaflet instantiation, but here's what it would look like if you did:

 ```javascript
 var map = L.map('map', {